Former Marseille president, businessman Bernard Tapie dies

 His masterstroke came in 1990 when he bought German sporting goods company Adidas, a move that also proved to be his downfall.

-Tapie, who briefly served as minister of city affairs under the late French president Francois Mitterrand and was a member of the French parliament for several years, sold his majority stake in Adidas through French bank Credit Lyonnais in 1992.
+Tapie, who briefly served as minister of city affairs under the late French President Francois Mitterrand and was a member of the French parliament for several years, sold his majority stake in Adidas through French bank Credit Lyonnais in 1992.
 Tapie then claimed the deal was mismanaged and began a 20-year legal battle with the bank in an attempt to claim damages.

 In 2017, an appeal court ordered him to repay 404 million euros ($449 million) that he was awarded in 2008 for the disputed sale of the company.

-Tapie’s huge appetite for enterprise also led him into the world of sports.
+Tapie’s huge appetite for enterprise also led him into sports beyond soccer.
 He managed star cyclists Bernard Hinault and Greg LeMond to victories in the Tour de France with the La Vie Claire team.

-Tapie then presided over the most glorious period in Marseille football club’s history, but also its darkest moment.

-The club was stripped of the ’93 championship after Valenciennes players were paid to throw a game, with a lump sum of money buried in the garden of one of the players.

 More AP soccer: https://apnews.com/hub/soccer and https://twitter.com/AP_Sports